Vertical Divider

 |

-Complex living organisms reproduce offspring after their kind by the organic process of multiplication.
+By design of God, complex living organisms reproduce offspring after their kind through the organic process of multiplication.
 Consequently, male and female parent organisms combine DNA, the genetic blueprint of created life, to multiply other living organisms “after their kind.”

 Vertical Divider